-To offer your yacht for charter, it has to acquire commercial status and be operated as a business concern.
+To offer your yacht for charter or rental, it has to acquire commercial status and be operated as a business concern.
 While large yachts of beyond 30 metres often operate in accordance with commercial codes as a matter of course, the transition to commercial status for relatively small yachts can involve a great deal of paperwork.

 It starts with flag registration and compliance with both the codes of the jurisdiction chosen for your yacht’s charter operations and any pertinent international codes.
 A classification society will also have to be appointed to oversee the yacht’s surveys and certification, and taxation is also a key issue.
 For chartering within the EU, the yacht owning company needs to be registered for VAT, with a fiscal agent in the country of charter to pay the appropriate sums to that nation’s government.

 Crewing is another major issue.
 There are a great many requirements laid down by the Maritime Labour Convention for the proper treatment of professional seafarers in relation to issues like contracts, wages, sick pay and working conditions – and uprated protection and indemnity insurance will often be required to cover that.
 More to the point, even if you have trusted crew on board your yacht already, the transition to commercial status will often necessitate additional training and qualifications, alongside specific endorsements form the flag state.